ryjen/ryjen.github.io/content/post/rubber-ducking.md

 {{<rawhtml>}}<img alt="yellow submarine" style="float: left" src="/image/blog/sub.png" />{{</rawhtml>}}

-While most programmers know the problems they solve are not insignificant, it is ultimately irrelevant in duality and the fast paced world.
+While most programmers know the problems they solve are not insignificant, it is ultimately irrelevant in the fast paced world and duality.

 Some spend a lifetime solving them with little to show for it, thinking things will change.

-It is at this point, a programmer will turn to the dark side and their own kind.
+It is at this point, a programmer will turn to the dark side and on their own kind.

-One day while giving his kids a bath with a yellow submarine and fretting over problems, they realize they are in the bathtub with a computer.
+One day while giving their kids a bath with a yellow submarine and fretting over problems, they realize they are in the bathtub with a computer.

 Deciding enough is enough, they effectively duck out of any responsibility to the skillful lost art.